 The following rules apply to capital improvement petitions filed after November 13, 2002 for properties with six or more residential units.
 Commercial units do not count toward the number of units on the property, although a portion of the capital improvement cost must be allocated to commercial units that benefit from the capital improvement work.

 If the cost of a project is reasonably expected to exceed $25,000.00 multiplied by the number of units on the parcel or in the building, the landlord shall immediately inform each tenant and the Rent Board in writing of the anticipated costs of the work.
 The landlord’s notice must occur within 30 days after such determination by the landlord.

 The capital improvement costs must be amortized over 7 years or 10 years, depending upon the type of improvement.
 The amortization schedules for various types of improvements can be found in the Capital Improvement Petition form for Properties with 6 or More Residential Units.
-To receive a copy of the petition form, you can fax it to yourself through our Fax Back system by calling (415)252-4660 or visit our website at www.sfrb.org.
+To obtain a copy of the petition form, you can visit the Forms Center on our website.
 The petition form is also available at our office.

 The capital improvement passthrough does not become part of the tenant’s base rent and must be discontinued at the end of the applicable amortization period.
 If the landlord fails to discontinue the passthrough at the proper time, the landlord is liable to the tenant for the overpayments.